Jo-Wilfried Tsonga: Tsonga vs. Djokovic

 Tsonga's most famous rivalry is perhaps against Novak Djokovic.
-They have met 23 times with Djokovic leading 17–6, including 7–1 in the Grand Slams.
+They have met 23 times with Djokovic leading 17–6, including 7–1 in the majors.
 Their first meeting was in the final of the 2008 Australian; Djokovic and Tsonga had defeated the top two players, Roger Federer and Rafael Nadal in their respective semifinals in straight sets.
 Djokovic won the final in four sets to claim his first major title.
 Tsonga then won their next four meetings, before Djokovic stopped the streak at Miami in 2009.

 Their next meeting at a Grand Slam was again at the Australian Open, in the 2010 quarterfinals, exactly two years to the day since Djokovic defeated him to win his first Grand Slam singles title.
 However, this time it was Tsonga who prevailed, winning in five sets after Djokovic fell ill during the match.
 It was not until another year and a half until they met again, with the stakes even higher, in the semifinals at Wimbledon in 2011, with the winner advancing to his first Wimbledon final.
 It was their first meeting on grass, and Djokovic prevailed in four sets to advance to his first Wimbledon final, and in the process ending the seven-and-a-half-year reign of Roger Federer and Rafael Nadal at the top of the rankings.
 At the 2012 French Open, Tsonga and Djokovic met again in an important match, in the quarterfinals.
 After losing the first set, he rallied to take the next two sets and held two match points on Djokovic's serve in the fourth set before the Serb fought back to force a tie-break.
 Despite Tsonga's saving set points in the breaker, Djokovic took one at the third opportunity.
 This forced a deciding set, which Tsonga lost after more than four hours of play.

 They met again two months later at the Olympics, with Tsonga losing in straight sets in the quarterfinals.
 They met in the final of the 2012 China Open, with Tsonga again losing in straight sets.
 The pair were drawn in the same pool for the 2012 ATP World Tour Finals.
 Tsonga lost his first (of three) round-robin matches to Djokovic.
 It was his fifth loss to Djokovic in 2012.

 They then met in the third round of the 2014 Rogers Cup, with Tsonga scoring his first win over Djokovic since the 2010 Australian Open with a straight-set victory.
 Prior to this victory, he had lost his last nine matches and 18 sets to Djokovic.
 They met again in the quarterfinals of the 2016 US Open, where Tsonga lost on a retirement after losing the first two sets.

 After two-and-a-half-years they met again in the second round of the 2019 Australian Open, where Djokovic won in straight sets.